 3. Responsible Teams

-This is a specialist class of property, to be valued by Specialists in each Business Unit.
+This is a specialist class of property, to be valued by Valuers in each Business Unit.

 The Class Co-Ordination Team has overall responsibility for the co-ordination of this class.
 The team is responsible for approach, accuracy and consistency of valuations.
 The team will deliver Practice Notes describing the valuation basis for revaluation and provide advice as necessary during the life of the rating lists.
 Caseworkers and referencers have a responsibility to:

 not depart from the guidance given on appeals or maintenance work without approval from the co-ordination team

 seek advice from the co-ordination team before starting any new work